mirai-amritapuri-org/perception-stack/README.md

-# Perception Stack
+# Perception Stack (GANDIVA)

-This repository hosts perception pipelines for robotic systems, including sensing, visual processing, and environment understanding.
+This repository hosts perception pipelines for robotics, including computer vision, machine learning, and sensor fusion.

-The goal is to enable robust perception for autonomy and intelligent decision-making in real-world conditions.
+Work here focuses on enabling robots to perceive, detect, track, and understand their environment, providing inputs for autonomy and intelligent decision-making.